STOLYPIN: It isn’t the ‘Usual Suspect' who is really 'weaponising gas'

 The economics

 As has been documented on this site and elsewhere, the current gas crisis has numerous causes, which have combined in a singularly problematic way.
-A year of COVID which saw reserves scaled down in a “gas glut”; a hard winter and a hot summer, both of which meant greater consumption; accidents interrupting supply lines.
+A year of coronavirus (COVID-19) which saw reserves scaled down in a “gas glut”; a hard winter and a hot summer, both of which meant greater consumption; accidents interrupting supply lines.
 All this is exacerbated by a heightened demand from Asia, which is essentially monopolising the liquid natural gas (LNG) which otherwise represents the fungible supply often relied on to make up for shortfalls in piped gas.
 And, of course, European buyers who had not wanted to commit themselves to long-term contracts as a result ended up paying spot prices.

 But where does Russia fit?
 Moscow has been fulfilling its contract commitments and, far from somehow “choking off” the gas as British sources have been claiming, is supplying close to record levels.
 Of course, Gazprom will be looking to maximise its profits, just as the Kremlin is inevitably trying to use the situation to push German regulators into giving the final OK to the Nord Stream 2 pipeline.